Heasterian/Box86-64-on-SD845-mobian/docs/app specific guides/WINE AND PROTON.md

 If you didn't link wine binaries to /usr/local/bin/ , you need to point to wine binary with WINE environment variable.
 Also you need to use three more variables - BOX86_NOBANNER=1 BOX64_LOG=0 BOX64_NOBANNER=1 so you can run it with command like `WINE=~/wine/bin/wine BOX86_NOBANNER=1 BOX64_LOG=0 BOX64_NOBANNER=1 winetricks dxvk`

-VK wrapping in box64 is really young so it can be unstable.
+VK wrapping in box64 is really young so it can be unstable, but looks like Turnip is working fine with FSR on both box86 and box64.

 If game or app don't want to start, enable Virtual Desktop in winecfg.
 It can help in many cases.